About 25 percent of the U.S. population has a tattoo, and about 50 percent of those people eventually want to remove their tattoo.

-Size and color are variables for removal of your tattoo.
+Size and color are variables for the removal of your tattoo.
 You may need only 2-4 visits or as many as 10.
-You should schedule a consultation with your dermatologist for advice on how to proceed the safest tattoo removal process.

 Tattoos are not irreversible and dermatologic surgeons know how to safely use different techniques to successfully remove unwanted tattoos and their telltale signs.

 Find out more about treatment options for unwanted tattoos.

 Why Remove a Tattoo?

 There are lots of reasons to decide to remove a tattoo.
 Social, cultural and physical life changes influence a person’s decision.
 There are also reasons related to health.

 - Unforeseen Allergic reactions

 - Removing the old tattoo to get a new tattoo